programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 length(tokens[[1]])
 ```

-You should see that this speech contains a total of `6113` words.
+Running this, you will see that this speech contains a total of `6113` words.
+Combining
+the `table`, `data_frame`, and `arrange` functions exactly as done on the small example,
+shows the most frequently used words in the entire speech.
+Notice as you run this how
+easily we are able to re-use our prior code to repeat an analysis on a new set of data;
+this is one of the strongest benefits of using a programming language to run a
+data-based analysis.

 ```{r}
 tab <- table(tokens[[1]])